Hamza-Mandviwala/mongodb/README.md

-# Sample-Node-API with MongoDB Database on 5 Node Kubernetes Cluster:
+# Sample-Node-API with MongoDB Database on 5 Node Kubernetes Cluster

 IMPORTANT NOTES:
 - The Kubernetes cluster used for the demonstration was hosted on a 5 node VM cluster.(With reference from the Github guides by Kelsey Hightower & Mumshad Mannambeth)